 Seeing Stars offers four different one hour programs, listed below.
 Each is intended for a different age group, but all will be adaptable to some extent.
 We are also eager to work with teachers and other leaders to present programs that meet specific needs.

-Each program starts with an activity outside the dome, and then concludes inside the planetarium.
-Remember, only 30 to 35 children (depending on their size) can fit into the planetarium.
+Each program typically starts with an activity outside the dome, and then concludes inside the planetarium.
+Paul likes to take about an hour and fifteen minutes for each presentation, but will go down to a minimum of 45 minutes (anything less is very difficult, since it takes some time for our eyes to adjust to the darkness).
+Remember, only about 35 children (depending on their size) can fit into the planetarium.

 1. What’s Up in the Sky?
 (Pre-K-Kindergarten).